yum-food/TaSTT/README.md

 1. RabidCrab's STT costs money and relies on cloud-based transcription.
    Because of the reliance on cloud-based transcription services, it's typically slower and less reliable than local transcription.
+However, the accuracy and speed of cloud AI models has improved radically since late 2022, so this is probably the best option if money and privacy don't matter to you.
 2. The in-game text box is not visible in streamer mode, and limits you to one update every ~2 seconds, making it a poor choice for latency-sensitive communication.